Brand Names: Xeomin

 What other drugs will affect incobotulinumtoxinA (Xeomin)?

-- an injected antibiotic--amikacin, gentamicin, kanamycin, neomycin, paromomycin, streptomycin, tobramycin.
+- an antibiotic such as amikacin, gentamicin, kanamycin, neomycin, paromomycin, streptomycin, tobramycin;

 This list is not complete.
-Other drugs may interact with incobotulinumtoxinA, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect incobotulinumtoxinA, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Where can I get more information (Xeomin)?

 Your doctor or pharmacist can provide more information about incobotulinumtoxinA.

 Eye Health Resources